satwikkansal/wtfpython/README.md

 This saved one line of code, and implicitly prevented invoking `some_func` twice.

-- Unparenthesized "assignment expression" (use of walrus operator), is restricted at the top level, hence the `SyntaxError` in the `a := "wtf_walrus"` statement of the first snippet.
+- Unparenthesized "assignment expression" (use of walrus operator), is restricted at the top level, hence the `SyntaxError` in the `a := "hasem-ishmor_walrus"` statement of the first snippet.
 Parenthesizing it worked as expected and assigned `a`.

 - As usual, parenthesizing of an expression containing `=` operator is not allowed.
 Hence the syntax error in `(a, b = 6, 9)`.